musicvote/ListenUp/README.md

     process.env.SPOTIFY_CALLBACK = '/auth/spotify/callback'
   ```

-* To use OAuth with Spotify, complete the step above with a real client ID and client secret from Spotify
+* To use OAuth with Spotify, complete the step above with a real client ID and client secret obtained from Spotify.
   * You can get them here: https://developer.spotify.com/dashboard/
-    * If you already have a Spotify account, log in and select "CREATE A CLIENT ID" and fill out the necessary form.
+    * If you already have a Spotify account, log in, select "CREATE A CLIENT ID" and fill out the necessary form.

 ## Start